Gua-tk/Linux-Auto-Customizer/DONE_IMPLEMENTATION.md

 - [x]  `k`: rewrite or refactor code for not killing the session.
 - [x] `screenshots`: Screenshots need proper key bindings converting to binary. --> probably the screenshots bashfunctions are not present in the same environment that uses the keybinds ?
 Check bashrc and profile probably different environments.
 If not, the fastest way to make the functions executable from The keybinds will be putting an executable on your path.
 This executable will have the code itself instead than in a function and will work system-wide, not only on the bash environment.
 - [x] `prompt`: bashcolors with prompt fusion and adding a randomly colored @ to PS1 for each instruction putting it to green, red or yellow for interesting situations
+- [x] `desktop launchers`: Change `.ico` & `.png` icon files to `.svg` to make desktop launcher icons more Debian friendly. --> unify url to svg -> This may need external ffmpeg processing of feature icons from .* to .svg convertion